SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Clearing_alarms.md

 # Clearing alarms

-By default, alarms are cleared automatically.
+In DataMiner Cube, alarms are cleared automatically by default.
 However, if you set the AutoClear system setting to “false”, then all alarms will have to be cleared manually.

 > [!NOTE]
 >